Secure CheckoutPersonal information is secured with SSL technology.

 Dr. Keith Lovegrove is the managing director of ITP Thermal Pty Ltd, which leads work on solar thermal and hydrogen energy systems within the ITP Energised group of companies.
 He has over 30 years of experience in renewable energy combined with 15 years of teaching experience in undergraduate and postgraduate courses in energy systems and systems engineering.
 He was previously the leader of the Solar Thermal Group at the Australian National University.
 In that role, he was the lead inventor and design and construction team leader of the 500m2 Generation II Big Dish solar concentrator, recognized with a Light Weight Structures Association of Australia, 2009 design award and a 2011 citation from the Institute of Engineers Australia ACT Engineering Excellence awards.
 Keith is currently a member of the University of Adelaide’s Centre for Energy Technology advisory board, the Australian Renewable Energy Agency’s Advisory Panel, the Australian Solar Thermal Energy Association board, and chair of the Australian Solar Thermal Research Institute steering committee.

-Managing director of ITP Thermal Pty Ltd, Australia
+Managing Director, ITP Thermal Pty Ltd, ITP Energised Group, Canberra, Australia

 Wes Stein is a Chief Research Scientist for Solar Technologies at CSIRO.
 He has been active in CSP research for over 25 years and was instrumental in establishing the National Solar Energy Centre at CSIRO, including building Australia’s first solar tower.
 He is also a Chief Technologist for the Australian Solar Thermal Research Institute where he leads the development of strategies and technologies for the next generation of CSP.
 Prior to CSIRO, he worked in the power industry for 20 years in power station operation and design, as well as investigating and developing new energy technologies for utilities.
 Wes represents Australia on the International Energy Agency’s Solar PACES Executive Committee, the predominant CSP international body.